Luxlorys/test_challenge_medium/README.md

 As database i'm going to use MySQL and JDBC connector for connection to db.
 The database will store three table: Users, Products and Cart...Cart stores User id and Product id (with many-to-many relationship)

+Of course, users can add as many products as they want, but they can't buy them, if they don't have enough money.

 Below you can see the database structure